 YOU MIGHT LIKE: The best pubs in York guide >

 A little walk away from Greenwich town centre, located smack bang on the River Thames, the Cutty Sark Tavern is an old inn with an outside beer garden (albeit quite concrete) and depending on who you believe, started life in either 1695 or 1795 (either way, very old!).

 With unobstructed views of the River Thames, this riverside pub in Greenwich is one of your best bets for a classic British boozer and a nice alfresco ale or cool craft beer.

 Address: The Cutty Sark, 4-6 Ballast Quay, London SE10 9PD

-Meantime Brewery The Old Brewery, The Pepys Building, The Old Royal Naval College, London SE10 9LW,
+Address: The Pepys Building, The Old Royal Naval College, London SE10 9LW

 Formerly the Millenium Dome and now home to the O2 entertainment complex (loads of bars, restaurants, shows and exhibitions), Greenwich Peninsula has recently reinvented itself as an upcoming destination that promises big things in the future.

 Although the O2 is usually visited when attending a concert, there is also a rather good shopping centre here (Icon Outlet at The O2 – more on this later) plus plenty of bars and restaurants to enjoy inside.

 It is also home to London’s biggest cinema, Cineworld Cinema at The O2, Greenwich with 19 screens (including 3D screens).

 Address: The O2 / Greenwich Peninsula, Peninsula Square, London SE10 0DX